AMWA-TV/is-11/docs/Interoperability.md

 ## Version Increments

-In order to prevent unnecessary polling of the Sink Metadata Processing API, changes to Sinks are signalled via the IS-04 versioning mechanism.
-When the Sink parameters of a Receiver are modified, or when set of Sinks associated with the Receiver is changed, the `version` attribute of the relevant IS-04 Receiver MUST be incremented.
+In order to prevent unnecessary polling of the Sink Metadata Processing API, changes to Inputs and Outputs are signalled via the IS-04 versioning mechanism.
+When the Input/Output parameters of a Sender/Receiver are modified, or when set of Inputs/Outputs associated with the Sender/Receiver is changed, the `version` attribute of the relevant IS-04 Sender/Receiver MUST be incremented.

-If `/media-profiles` PUT or DELETE operation applied to a Sender causes change of a Source or a Flow, their versions MUST be incremented as well.
+If `/media-profiles` PUT or DELETE operation applied to a Sender causes change of Inputs, Source or Flow of the Sender, their versions MUST be incremented as well.
 If such change causes subsequent change of Connection API `transport_file`, version of the relevant IS-04 Sender MUST be incremented as IS-05 dictates.